 The Cultural History of Russia (4) Prereq: 213 or perm.
 Cultural development of Russia from the 10th to the 17th centuries.
 Readings and lectures in Russian.
 The Cultural History of Russia (4) Prereq: 213 or perm.
 Continuation of 348.
 Cultural movements in Russia from the 18th century to the present day.
 Readings and lectures in Russian.
-355 Introduction to Russian Literature (4) Prereq: 213 or perm.
+Introduction to Russian Literature (4) Prereq: 213 or perm.
 Introduction to literary terms.
 19th-century literary movements and authors.
 Reading and lectures in Russian.
-Introduction to Russian Literature (4) Prereq: 213 or perm.
+356 Introduction to Russian Literature (4) Prereq: 213 or perm.
 20th- and 21st-century developments in Russian literature.
-Reading and Internship in Russian (1-5) lectures in Russian.

-Prereq: perm of internship director.
+Reading and lectures in Russian.
+Internship in Russian (1-5) Prereq: perm of internship director.
 Practice using the language in a work environment.
-Does not 412 19th-Century Russian Literature (4) Prereq: 355, 356 429 Russian Literature in the Soviet Era (4) Prereq: 355, 356 Proseminar (1-4, max 12) Prereq: perm.
+Does not 19th-Century Russian Literature (4) Prereq: 355, 356.

+429 Russian Literature in the Soviet Era (4) Prereq: 355, 356.

+435 Proseminar (1-4, max 12) Prereq: perm.
 Intensive analysis of major author, literary genre, or theme.
 May be repeated when subject is changed.
 437 Applied Phonetics (4) Prereq: 345 or perm.
 Systematic study of Russian pronunciation including extensive oral practice.
-439 Structure of Modern RussianPrereq: 343 or perm.
-Advanced grammar and sytax.
-Emphasis on reading and writing 441 Stylistics (4)Prereq: 343 or perm.
+Structure of Modern Russian Prereq: 343 or perm.
+Advanced grammar and syntax.
+Emphasis on reading and writing.
+441 Stylistics (4) Prereq: 343 or perm.
 Advanced writing and stylistic analysis.
-Practice in variety of nonfiction prose Independent Study in Russian (1-2, max 4) Prereq: 8 cr at the 300 level or perm.
+Practice in variety of nonfiction prose techniques Independent Study in Russian (1-2, max 4) Prereg: 8 cr at the 300 level or perm.
 Directed individual readings, discussion, and reports at the advanced level.
-Does not count toward minor.
-Spanish (Romance) (SPAN) 111 Elementary Spanish I (4) Developing proficiency in listening, reading, speaking, and writing essential to interactive language learning.
+Does not count toward minor Spanish (Romance) (SPAN) Elementary Spanish I (4) Developing proficiency in listening, reading, speaking, and writing essential to interactive language learning.
 First of a 3-course sequence of beginning Spanish.
 112 Elementary Spanish II (4) Prereq: 111.
 Continuation of 111.
 No credit if 199.
-Elementary Spanish III (4) Prereq: 112.
+113 Elementary Spanish III (4) Prereq: 112.
 Continuation of 112.
 No credit if 199.

-199 Spanish for Review (4) No CR if 111 or 112 or 113.
+Spanish for Review (4)

+No CR if 111 or 112 or 113.
 Preparation for SPAN 211 for students with some high school Spanish.
 Review of grammar and vocabulary with intensive practice in adaptation to college-level expectations and instructional techniques.
 Emphasis on all four skills: speaking, listening, reading, and writing.
 Offered fall quarter.
 Does not satisfy language or humanities requirements.

-Intermediate Spanish (4) (2C) Prereq: 113 or 2-3 yrs h.s.
+Intermediate Spanish (4) (2C)

+Prereq: 113 or 2-3 yrs h.s.
 Spanish.
-Intensive review of grammar.
-Additional readings, writing, and discussion in Spanish.
-Supplemental cultural material.
-Lab requirements may vary.
-1st course of 3-qtr intermediate-level sequence Intermediate Spanish (4) (2C) Prereq: 211 or perm.
-Continued review.
-Additional literary readings with discussion and writing in Spanish.
-213 Intermediate Spanish (4) (2C) Prereq: 212 or 4-5 yrs h.s.
+Culture-based approach to increase language proficiency.
+Students continue to develop listening, reading, speaking, and writing skills as they study the diverse history and customs of Spanish speakers around the world.

+Intermediate Spanish (4) (2C)

+Prereq: 211 or perm.
+Continuation of 211.

+213 Intermediate Spanish (4) (2C)

+Prereq: 212 or 4-5 yrs h.s.
 Spanish.
-Continued review, literary readings, discussion, and writing.
-Selected 20th century Spanish dramatists and novelists with discussion.
+Continuation of 212.
 Completion of 213 fulfills foreign language requirement of College of Arts and Sciences.

-298 Independent Study in Spanish (1-2.
+Independent Study in Spanish (1-2, max 6)

 Prereq: 213 or perm.
 Reading and discussion of assigned materials (books, periodicals, films, tapes) on specific topics involving Spanish language.
 Does not count toward major or minor.
 Does not satisfy language requirement.

-Advanced Conversation and Composition (4) Prereq: 213 or perm.
+Advanced Conversation and Composition (4)

+Prereq: 213 or perm.
 Conversation and discussion.
 Emphasis on writing skills.

-Advanced Conversation and 342X Composition (4) Prereq: 341 or perm.
+Advanced Conversation and Composition (4)

+Prereq: 341 or perm.
 Equal emphasis on speaking and writing.
 Offered only in Mexico.

-343 Advanced Conversation and Composition (4) Prereq: 341 or perm.
+Advanced Conversation and Composition (4)

+Prereq: 341 or perm.
 Emphasis on speaking.